Orlando Travel Guide

 Kissimmee

 South of Disney, budget-friendly vacation homes and hotels.
-Requires a car.
+A car helps.
 Popular with families renting houses.

 Best for: Large groups, budget-conscious families